KitaitiMakoto/bibid/README.markdown

 License
 -------
 BiB/i'd is released under the GPLv3.
-See th file "gpl-3.0.txt" for the term.
+See th file "agpl.txt" for the term.